 According to an article in the San Francisco Chronicle, an old survey won’t reflect changes that could have happened to and around the property over time.
 If your property survey is more than 5 years old (or you didn’t get one when you bought your home), you should have a new one done.

-Do not rely on your neighbor’s memory or what the guy across the street said, because your neighbor could move and the new people could have the boundary surveyed and find out that your fence is actually 15 feet inside THEIR property line and then you have a problem and the guy across the street grabs some popcorn and a lawn chair.
+Don't rely on your neighbor’s memory or what the guy across the street said, because your neighbor could move and the new people could have the boundary surveyed and find out that your fence is actually 15 feet inside THEIR property line and then you have a problem and the guy across the street grabs some popcorn and a lawn chair.

 2. Learn your local fence rules.